 Service in Schools offers a range of resources for schools to build a culture of service and provide youth with opportunities for service in their classroom, school community, and city.

 High School Leadership Institute

-High school students interested in becoming leaders while also serving the community can apply for the Service in Schools Leadership Institute!
-This is a five-day Institute for high school students in grades 10-12 during spring break, from Monday, April 22 through Friday, April 26, 2019 and will culminate in the planning and implementation of the Youth Service Summit for elementary school students on Friday, May 24, 2019.
+The Service in Schools Leadership Institute is an exciting opportunity for NYC public high school students in grades 10-12 to build their leadership skills over the course of a five-day Institute during spring break.
+It culminates in the planning and implementation of the Youth Service Summit for elementary school students.
 Email Service in Schools with questions.

 Service in Schools Kids Action Team

 Through the Service in Schools Kids Action Team program, teachers learn how to integrate academic learning into after-school service activities, implement and document a service-learning project with their students, and cultivate a service mindset in young students to increase the likelihood of continued service engagement throughout their lives.
 Students on a Kids Action Team gain knowledge of local issues and experience presenting their work to peers, families, and other stakeholders at the Celebration of Service in the spring.

 The Race Against Waste program is a collaboration between Service in Schools and the Office of Sustainability to support teams of teachers from middle and high schools in leading students through an investigation of waste in their community and developing a service-learning project to address it.
 Participating teachers can launch a new Race Against Waste Green Team or extend the work of an existing Green Team.
 Through the Race Against Waste program, student Green Team members plan, carry out, and document a service-learning project that serves a community need while learning from experts in the field of waste reduction.